 Moving office is a major undertaking that can be expensive and time-consuming.
 I’ve written a guide that may help to reduce these costs, time, and the overall impact on your business.

-Plan the Move:
+Plan the Move

 This is arguably the most important stage of any move and reduces potential issues on the day.
 Here’s what you need to do:

 - Figure out what transport you need.
-If you have a few computers and boxes a car should be fine but with anything more, it’s worth renting a van for the job.
+If you only have a few computers and boxes, a car should be fine but with anything more, it’s worth renting a van for the job.
 Doing multiple trips in a car is not something you want to do, especially in a busy city like Bristol.

 - Buy high-quality packing materials.
 You should aim to buy double-walled boxes, thick bubble wrap and strong adhesive tape to ensure everything is properly packaged.
-Arriving at your new office with broken items is not what you want.

 - Think of the environmental impact.
 Try sourcing recycled packing materials to reduce the carbon footprint of the relocation and there are many online shops that can provide these materials.

-- Similar to moving home, check the inventory of the old and new office and take note of any damages, including photos.
+- Similar to moving home, check the inventory of the old and new office and take notes of any damages, including photos.
 This will save a lot of hassle in the future and remove any potential confrontations with the landlords.

 - Test electrical equipment such as phone lines and broadband.
-Although your new office landlord should take care of this, we’ve relocated enough business to realise this sometimes isn’t the case and can cause a lot of headaches.
+Although your new office landlord should take care of this, we’ve relocated enough business to realise this sometimes isn’t the case and it can cause a lot of headaches.

 - If you do decide on moving office yourself, remember this is hard physical work so have plenty of refreshments ready for your staff.
 Also, ask each member of your staff if they’re willing to help because it might not be in the job description.
 One more thing, make sure you hire stack trucks and dollies for the move.
-This equipment can dramatically reduce the effort involved.
+This equipment can dramatically lessen the effort involved.